tsyuding/EntityFramework.Utilities/README.md

 }
 EFBatchOperation.For(db, db.Comments).UpdateAll(commentsFromDb, x => x.ColumnsToUpdate(c => c.Reads));
 ```

-On my dev machine that runs at around 153ms instead of 6s using the 'out of the box method'

 SqlBulkCopy is used under the covers if you are running against SqlServer.
 If you are not running against SqlServer it will default to doing the normal inserts.